 My any-time, any-where popsicles are full of minimally processed veggies, fruits and protein all sweetened with just a touch of honey.

-The key to my amazing healthy (and tasty) popsicles are using pre-made baby food puree.
+The key to my amazing healthy (and tasty) popsicles is using pre-made baby food puree.

 Truth is, baby food puree makes for the perfect popsicle starter!
-Full of whole fruits and veggies that are already pureed to a smooth and creamy consistency – baby food puree make for the perfect popsicle.
+Full of whole fruits and veggies that are already pureed into a smooth and creamy consistency – baby food puree makes for the perfect popsicle.
 Plus, by using pre-made baby puree it makes the prep time on this recipe right under 5 minutes!

-All you have to do is add in a couple simple ingredients into the baby food puree, most of which you will already have in your fridge and pantry, and then spoon the filling into your favorite popsicle mold.
+All you have to do is add in 2 other simple ingredients into the baby food puree – honey and yogurt.
+Both of which, I know you already have on hand.
+Then all you do is spoon the filling into your favorite popsicle mold, freeze and you have healthy and homemade popsicles for baby, toddler and the kids.

 If you already have a secret stash of frozen purees in your freezer, then by all means, use those first!
 Homemade is always best!!

-In another small bowl, we stir together a couple of spoonfuls of plain Greek yogurt and a touch of honey for sweetness.
+- In another small bowl, we stir together a couple of spoonfuls of plain yogurt and a touch of honey for sweetness.

 Because, I know you will be making (and eating) popsicles all summer long, here are some more delicious combinations for you to try this summer –

-- Beet the Heat Popsicle – stir a jar of just raspberry, apple & beets + 2 tablespoon honey + 2 tablespoons Greek yogurt swirled in
+- Beet the Heat Popsicle: stir a 4.25-ounce jar of just raspberry, apple & beets + 3 tbsp honey + 2 tbsp plain yogurt swirled in.
+Follow the recipes below.

-- Tropical Tot Pop – stir a jar of sweet potato, orange & pineapple + 2 tablespoon maple syrup + 2 tablespoons coconut creme swirled in (this might be Ellie’s favorite!
-She ate 3 in one sitting)
+- Tropical Tot Pop: stir a 4.25-ounce jar of sweet potato, orange & pineapple + 2 tbsp maple syrup + 2 tbsp coconut creme swirled in.
+Follow the directions below. (this might be Ellie’s favorite!
+She ate 3 in one sitting).

-- Strawberry Lemonade – mix together a jar of just apple, strawberry & beets + 1/4 cup organic lemonade
+- Strawberry Lemonade: mix together a 4.25-ounce jar of just apple, strawberry & beets + 1/4 cup organic lemonade.
+You can add in a little yogurt swirl if you wish.

-- Chocolatey Banana + Peanut Butter – mix together a jar of just banana + 1 tablespoon cocoa powder + 1 tablespoon peanut butter + 2 tablespoons of honey (my personal favorite)
+- Chocolatey Banana + Peanut Butter – mix together a 4.25-ounce jar of just banana puree + 1 tbsp cocoa powder + 1 tbsp peanut butter + 2 tbsp of honey + 2 tbsp plain yogurt (my personal favorite).
+Mix together all ingredients and spoon into popsicle molds.

-- Mango + Lime Popsicle – mix together a jar of just mango + 1 tablespoon coconut milk + 1 tablespoon honey + 1 teaspoon lime juice
+- Mango + Lime Popsicle – mix together a 4.25-ounce jar of just mango + 2 tbsp coconut milk + 1 tbsp honey + 1 tsp lime juice

 So now that we have our meals planned for the next 3 weeks, what are your favorite ways to beat the summer heat?

-1. In a small bowl, whisk together the puree and 2 tablespoons honey.
-In another small bowl, whisk together the Greek yogurt and the remaining 1 teaspoon honey.
+- In a small bowl, whisk together the puree and 2 tbsp of honey.
+In another small bowl, whisk together the yogurt and the remaining 1 tbsp honey.

-3. Insert the sticks, and place in the freezer for 2-3 hours or overnight.
+- Insert the sticks, and place in the freezer for at least 5 hours or preferably overnight.

 This post is in partnership with Beech-Nut, but all opinions are my own.
 Thank you for supporting the companies that help make Baby FoodE possible!